tonywu71/delivery-cs/tasks_progress.md

 ## Todo :

 - [x] create worldweatheronline account
+- [x] create function to get all data for one month
-- [ ] create function to get all data
+- [ ] create function that gets all data that we need (same as opendata Paris)
+- [ ] convert hours to datetime and date to date
+- [ ] convert other columns to innt or float

 ## Data available from the weather API :